simboden/BVtkNodes/docs/BVTKNodes.rst

 version of BVTKNodes includes a modified core update system for nodes, which fully separates node editing in Blender from updates on the VTK Object level, to allow control over updates.
-Each BVTK Node has a *Node Status*, which indicates the current status.
+Each BVTK Node has a *Node Status*, which is indicated by the color of the node background, to show the current status.
 Main node statuses include

-- **Out-of-date** - Node and VTK level are not in sync.
+- **Out-of-date** (green) - Node and VTK level are not in sync.
 VTK Object might not yet even exist.
-- **Updating** - VTK level is currently being updated to match current node properties.
+- **Updating** (blue) - VTK level is currently being updated to match current node properties.
-- **Up-to-date** - Node and VTK level are in sync.
+- **Up-to-date** (dark gray)- Node and VTK level are in sync.
 VTK Object exists in memory.
-- **Upstream-changed** - Some value in an upstream node has been changed.
+- **Upstream-changed** (orange) - Some value in an upstream node has been changed.
 Node and VTK level may not be in sync, and update is needed.
-- **Error** - Setting a value from node to VTK Object, or running of a VTK command, has failed.
+- **Error** (red) - Setting a value from node to VTK Object, or running of a VTK command, has failed.
 Execution has been stopped.

-Using these statuses, it is possible to build different VTK level updating systems, without binding node editing operations with them (see Update Mode in :ref:`inspect` Panel) .
+Using these statuses, it is possible to build different VTK level updating systems, without binding node editing operations with updates (see Update Mode in :ref:`inspect` Panel).

 Tabs in BVTK Node Editor